-3.1 Investment Objective and Policies
+4.2 Investment Objective and Policies

-The Deed of Constitution provides that the investment objective and policies for each Sub-Fund will be determined by the Directors at the time of the creation of that Sub-Fund.
+The Deed of Constitution provides that the investment objective and policies for each Sub-Fund will be formulated by the Directors at the time of the creation of that Sub-Fund.
 Details of the investment objective and policies for each Sub-Fund of the CCF appear in the Supplement for the relevant Sub-Fund.
+Unless otherwise set out in the relevant Supplement, the investment objective of each Sub-Fund will be to (i) replicate an Index ("Replicating Sub-Funds"); or (ii) provide Unitholders with a return (either at the relevant scheduled maturity date or on each Dealing Day) linked to an Index ("Non-Replicating Sub-Funds").

 Any change in the investment objective of a Sub-Fund or a material change in the investment policies of the Sub-Fund will be subject to the prior written approval of all Unitholders of the Sub-Fund or approval on the basis of a majority of votes cast at general meeting.
-Subject and without prejudice to the preceding sentence of this paragraph, in the event of a change of investment objective and/or material change of investment policies of a Sub-Fund, a reasonable notification period must be given to each Unitholder of the Sub-Fund to enable a Unitholder to have its Units repurchased prior to the implementation of such change.
+Subject and without prejudice to the preceding sentence of this paragraph, in the event of a change of investment objective and/or material change of investment policies of a Sub-Fund, a reasonable notification period will be provided to each Unitholder of the Sub-Fund to enable a Unitholder to have its Units repurchased prior to the implementation of such change.